corda/corda/docs/source/tools-checkpoint-agent.rst

     -javaagent:<PATH>/checkpoint-agent.jar=instrumentClassname=net.corda.vega.flows.SimmFlow,instrumentType=read,minimumSize=10240,maximumSize=512000,stackDepth=6,printOnce=false

-.. note:: Arguments may be passed into the agent in any order and should **not** contain spaces between arguments.
+.. note:: Arguments may be passed into the agent in any order and should **not** contain spaces between them.

 Checkpoint Dump support
 ~~~~~~~~~~~~~~~~~~~~~~~